 16.2.8.
-Building/Regulated Activity Permits
+Building/Regulated Activity Permits and Requirements

-Building/regulated activity permits and certificates of occupancy are required to control development to ensure that such development conforms to this title.
+Building/regulated activity permits and certificates of occupancy are required to control development to 259 ensure that such development conforms to this title.
 This chapter outlines the requirements of this process.
+260

-- A. Permit.
-No building, including municipal buildings, or structure may be erected, moved, added to or otherwise structurally altered and no regulated activity is to commence without a permit, issued by the Code Enforcement Officer and in compliance with all applicable state and federal requirements. - B. Conformity.
-No building/regulated activity permit may be issued except in conformity with this title, except after written order of the Board of Appeals. - C. Permit records.
-The CEO must maintain a public record of all building/regulated activity permits and applications thereof. - D. Permit period.
-[Amended 10-26-2015 by Ord.
-No. 15-11] - (1).
-A permit expires if the Code Enforcement Officer determines no substantial work has been commenced within six months from date of issue.
-A permit expires if work is not substantially complete within two years from date of issue.
-Expired permits may be renewed upon written request and justifiable cause demonstrated to the Code Enforcement Officer's satisfaction.
-Written request for renewal must be made prior to the permit expiration. - (2).
-The permit may be renewed one time only for a single six-month period to commence work, upon payment of the base application fee.
-If the Code Enforcement Officer determines substantial work has not commenced upon expiration of the six-month renewal period, a new permit application and payment of all applicable new permit fees must be submitted. - (3).
+262 A. Permit.
+No building, including municipal buildings, or structure may be erected, moved, added to or otherwise structurally altered and no regulated activity is to commence without a permit, issued by the 263 Code Enforcement Officer and in compliance with all applicable state and federal requirements.
+264

+16.2 ADMINISTRATION & ENFORCEMENT Adopted: January 24, 2022 B. Conformity.
+No building/regulated activity permit may be issued except in conformity with this title, 266 267 except after written order of the Board of Appeals.
+268 269 C. Permit records.
+The CEO must maintain a public record of all building/regulated activity permits and 270 applications thereof.
+271 272 D. Permit period.
+273 274 (1).
+A permit expires if the Code Enforcement Officer determines no substantial work has been 275 commenced within six months from date of issue.
+A permit expires if work is not substantially 276 complete within two years from date of issue.
+Expired permits may be renewed upon written 277 request and justifiable cause demonstrated to the Code Enforcement Officer's satisfaction.
+278 Written request for renewal must be made prior to the permit expiration.
+279 280 (2).
+The permit may be renewed one time only for a single six-month period to commence work, 281 upon payment of the base application fee.
+If the Code Enforcement Officer determines 282 substantial work has not commenced upon expiration of the six-month renewal period, a new 283 permit application and payment of all applicable new permit fees must be submitted.
+284 285 (3).
 The permit may be renewed one time only for a single six-month period to complete work, upon payment of the base application fee.
-If work is not substantially complete as determined by the Code Enforcement Officer upon expiration of the six-month renewal period, a new permit application and payment of all applicable new permit fees must be submitted based on the value of the remaining permitted work. - (4).
-Any work commenced or completed without the issue of a permit as required by this title is subject to an after-the-fact permit with all applicable fees doubled. - E. Permit threshold.
-A permit is required if the activity involves any of the following thresholds, as determined by the Code Enforcement Officer: - (1).
-Fair market value of the work is greater than \$2,000; - (2).
-Changes to electric, plumbing or septic systems;
+If work is not substantially complete as determined by the 286 287 Code Enforcement Officer upon expiration of the six-month renewal period, a new permit 288 application and payment of all applicable new permit fees must be submitted based on the value of the remaining permitted work.
+289 290 291 (4).
+Any work commenced or completed without the issue of a permit as required by this title is 292 subject to an after-the-fact permit with all applicable fees doubled.
+293 294 E. Permit threshold.
+A permit is required if the activity involves any of the following thresholds, as determined by the Code Enforcement Officer: 295 296 297 (1).
+Fair market value of the work is greater than \$2,000; 298 299 (2).
+Changes to electric, plumbing or septic systems; 300 301 (3).
+Increase in coverage; 302 303 (4).
+Construction of a building or expansion of a structure; 304 305 (5).
+Structural alteration; 306 307 (6).
+Change in use or new business occupancy;